microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/Readme.md

 ### Actions

-* Set up and enable disaster recovery with Azure Site Recovery and monitor the failover progress
+* Set up and enable disaster recovery with Azure Site Recovery and monitor the progress
 * Performing a disaster recovery drill, creating recovery plan and test failover
 * Failback to the Europe West region (Source environment) and monitor the progress